RosettaCommons/documentation/application_documentation/structure_prediction/abinitio.md

 The fragment assembly protocol is encoded in the Movers FragmentSampler and its derived class ConstraintFragmentSampler which reside in `main/source/src/protocols/abinitio`.

-The AbrelaxMover works closely together with the TopologyBroker module that resides in `main/source/src/protocols/topology_broker`.
-The TopologyBroker module handles the introduction of restraints, and the determines the kinematics of beta-strands through its ConstraintClaimer and TemplateJumpClaimer classes, respectively.
+The AbrelaxMover works closely together with the [[TopologyBroker|BrokeredEnvironment]] module that resides in `main/source/src/protocols/topology_broker`.
+The TopologyBroker module handles the introduction of restraints, and then determines the kinematics of beta-strands through its ConstraintClaimer and TemplateJumpClaimer classes, respectively.

 #See Also